jpoehnelt/blog/src/posts/apps-script-async-await.md

   main	@ Code.gs:6
 ```

-So, it is clear that the WebAssembly API is actually running asynchronously and populating the `instance.exports` object after the `instantiate` method is called.
+So, it is clear that the WebAssembly API is running asynchronously and populating the `instance.exports` object asynchronously after the `instantiate` method is called.

 ## Addendum: `setTimeout` and `Utilities.sleep`